 IF YOU DO NOT WANT THE OPPOSING PARTY (OR ANY PARTY) TO HAVE ACCESS TO A CONFIDENTIAL DOCUMENT NEVER E-SERVE THEM.
-E-SERVING A PARTY MEANS THAT YOU, THE FILER, CONSENTS TO THEM HAVING ACCESS TO THE DOCUMENT REGARDLESS OF THE SECURITY SETTING.
-Learn More about Service Contacts
+E-SERVING A PARTY MEANS THAT YOU, THE FILER, CONSENTS TO THEM HAVING ACCESS TO THE DOCUMENT.

-- In the Name column, a filer may add or edit an address for Mail Service.
-However, only the contact’s name will show unless the filer selects a Mail Service type in the previous column.
+- Name – a filer may add or edit an address for Mail Service.
+However, only the contact’s name shows until a user selects a Mail Service type in the previous column.

-- As always, filers may click the Add Service Contact link to add new contacts to a filing.
+- Add Service Contact – click this link to add new contacts to a filing.

-- Filing Fees – Select a payment method, and click the Confirm Fee calculation link to see the estimated fees.
-The filing fees auto-populate from the court based on the case type and document type(s) selected above.
-If the fees seem incorrect to you, you may need to change one of these types.
+Click Confirm Fee Calculation to see the estimated fees.
+The filing fees auto-populate from the court based on the case type and document type(s) selected.
+If the fees seem incorrect, you may need to change one of these types above.

-- Review & Submit – Finalize your filing, review, and submit.
+8. Review & Submit – Finalize your filing, review, and submit.